HOSTED-POWER/docs-turbostack-app/TurboStack App/basic_install.md

 ## Login and locate your managed servers

 When going to the <a href="https://my.turbostack.app/" target="_blank">TurboStack App</a>,
-login with credentials for our Customer Center: <a href="https://portal.hosted-power.com/">portal.hosted-power.com</a>.<br>
+login with your credentials for the <a href="https://portal.hosted-power.com/">Customer Center</a>.<br>

-If you don't have a login to the Customer Center yet, you can find more info [here](https://docs.turbostack.app/#create-a-customer-profile).
+If you don't have a login to the Customer Center yet, you first have to create a Primary account.
+More info [here](https://docs.turbostack.app/#create-a-customer-profile).

 ![TurboStackAppLogin](../img/turbostackapp/basicinstall/tsa_login1.png)

-Once logged in all servers managed by this account will become visible in the **"Hosts"** tab.<br>
+Once logged in, all servers managed by this account will become visible in the **"Hosts"** tab.<br>

 ![TurboStackAppServers](../img/turbostackapp/basicinstall/tsa_home_servers1.png)

 ## Main TurboStack App functions

-For each server there are main functions available
+For each server there are main functions available.

 ![TurboStackAppHeader](../img/turbostackapp/basicinstall/tsa_server_header1.png)